A couple of weeks ago, a healer shared the quote I’ve paraphrased below on Facebook:

 Know this: an ability to read people psychically does not confer permission to do so.

-The is an “off switch”
+There is an “off switch”

 Healers

 If you’ve been taught or you believe that your psychic abilities are spontaneous and cannot be controlled or regulated, please do some research.
-Find a course within your budget that hones and anchors these skills, and features an off switch!
+Find a course that hones and anchors these skills, and features an off switch!
 Psychic development needs to be supervised to calibrate perception and ensure clarity.
 Feedback from a skilled practitioner is essential for mastering psychic awareness.

-- violating your right to privacy and choice to disclose
+• violating your right to privacy and choice to disclose

-- boundaryless
+• boundaryless

 The intersection of the New Age with alternative and complementary healing has created an efficacy void that frustrates practitioners who have done the hundreds of hours of work it takes to learn, apply and master modalities.